MicrosoftDocs/dynamics365smb-docs/business-central/design-details-average-cost.md

 ---
-title: Design Details - Average Cost
+title: Design details - average cost
 description: The average cost of an item is calculated with a periodic weighted average.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
 ms.topic: conceptual
-ms.devlang: al
 ms.search.keywords:
 ms.search.form: 8645,
-ms.date: 06/06/2023
+ms.date: 04/26/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---
-# Design Details: Average Cost
+# Design details: average cost

 The average cost of an item is calculated with a periodic weighted average.
 The average is based on the average cost period that's set up in [!INCLUDE[prod_short](includes/prod_short.md)].

 The valuation date is set automatically.

-## Setting Up Average Cost Calculation
+## Setting up average cost calculation

 The following table describes the two fields on the **Inventory Setup** page that must be filled to enable average cost calculation.